m-jonn/aws-catalog-update-product-action/README.md

 # Update Provisioned Products in AWS Service Catalog using Github Actions

-This Github Action is designed to automate parameter updates of Provisioned Products in AWS Service Catalog using GitOps for End Users.
+This Github Action is designed to automate parameter updates of Provisioned Products in AWS Service Catalog using GitOps for End Users
-It reads provisioning parameters from a "aws-provisioned-parameters.json" file committed to the Github Repository.

 ## Use Case

-The project was designed to provide Self-Service Layer for End Users of Provisioned Products in AWS Service Catalog.
+This Github Action provides a Self-Service Function for End Users of Provisioned Products which have no direct access to AWS Console.
-End Users without access to AWS Console are still able to update their Provisioned Product using Github Projects and Github Workflows:
+With this Github Action End Users are able to update their Provisioned Product using a "aws-provisioned-parameters.json" file committed to their Github Repository:

 ![](docs/use-case.png)

 ## Usage

-When added to Github Workflows it uses a project local "aws-provisioned-parameters.json" file to define parameters of the provisioned product.
+When added to Github Workflows this Github Action reads an "aws-provisioned-parameters.json" file to parameterize the defined Provisioned Product on AWS Service Catalog.

 ``` yaml
 # .github/workflows/your-workflow.yaml